Kidoz-SDK/KIDOZ_Unity_SDK_Example/README.md

 KIDOZ Unity SDK Sample App
 =================================
-**KIDOZ SDK and the sample App is compatible with Android 4.0 (API level 14) and above and Unity version greater then 5**
+**KIDOZ SDK and the sample App are compatible with Android 4.0 (API level 14) and above and Unity version greater than 5**

-**When comming from a previous version.
-Please manualy delete the Plugins/Android/KidozSdk/libs/okhttp-2.5.0.jar file, since we are updated to 2.7.0 version**
+**When comming from a previous version, please manually delete the Plugins/Android/KidozSdk/libs/okhttp-2.5.0.jar file, since we are updated to 2.7.0 version**

-**When comming from a previous version.
-Please manualy delete the Plugins/Android/KidozSdk/libs/okhttp-2.7.0.jar file, since we are updated to 3.0.1 version**
+**When comming from a previous version, please manually delete the Plugins/Android/KidozSdk/libs/okhttp-2.7.0.jar file, since we are updated to 3.0.1 version**

 *Updated to KIDOZ SDK version 0.5.6*